 Find your PDF bank statement in Windows Explorer and click open.

 Once the conversion has completed, click the 'Download as Excel' button.
+You can also convert bank statements to CSV by clicking the down arrow and selecting CSV.

 When the download is complete, click the arrow to show the download in Windows Explorer.
 Move the download to your preferred location.
 If you will be merging multiple bank statements, these will all need to be in the same folder.